Naveenpoliasetty/Text-generator-using-Encoder-Decoder-model/README.md

 Train the model using the fit method.
 X is the input data, and y is the target data.
 The number of training epochs is set to 100 (epochs=100).

+### Text generation using the implemented model

+The `word_predictor` function predicts the next words in a given text using a trained model.
+Here's how it works:

+1. Tokenization and Padding:
+   - Tokenize the input text and pad the sequence with zeros to match the model's input length.

+2. Model Prediction:
+   - Use the trained model to predict the next word in the sequence.

+3. Word Lookup:
+   - Map the predicted index to an actual word using the tokenizer's vocabulary.

+4. Repeat:
+   - Repeat these steps for the desired number of words (`len`).

+5. Printing Result:
+   - Print the final text with the predicted words.

+This function generates a sequence of predicted words based on the input text and the trained language model.
+The quality of predictions depends on the effectiveness of the model and tokenizer.